MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/access-management/office-feature-disabled.md

 - Publisher 2013
 ---

-# "This feature has been disabled by your administrator" error in Office 2013
+# "This feature has been disabled by your administrator" error in Microsoft Office

 ## Symptoms

-When you try to perform certain actions in Microsoft Office 2013 or Office 2016 applications, you receive the following error message:
+When you try to perform certain actions in Microsoft Office O365, 2019, 2016, or 2013 applications, you receive the following error message:

 **This feature has been disabled by your administrator.**